dhirajgagrai/goti/README.md

 cargo run --release
 ```

-## Cross-compilation
+### Cross-compilation
-Use the Docker Compose configuration to build binaries for x86_64-pc-windows-gnu and x86_64-unknown-linux-gnu.
+Use the Docker Compose configuration to cross-compile for different platforms.
 ```bash
 # For windows
 docker-compose up windows_cross_compile